 Additions to or withdrawals from the loss provisions are included in the determination of net income.
-Equity investments (excluding Banco del Desarollo in Chile, which is valued at net asset value less future taxes) are valued at cost or lower market value.
-The LLP principles are applicable to both capital and interest.
+Equity investments are valued at cost or lower market value.
+The loss provision principles are applicable to both capital and interest.

 Calculation of the Provision for possible losses on project funding